 These ‘things’ (also called conditions) are written into the smart contract when it is created.
 For example, a condition could be something like “WHEN Peter sends 120 Ether into the smart contract, THEN John’s house will be sent to Peter”.

 Of course, you can’t actually put electricity into a smart contract, can you?
 So, instead, you put a token into the smart contract that legally represents the electricity.
-This is one of the best things about smart contracts on Ethereum and NEO etc. — you can tokenize real things and put them on the blockchain.
+This is one of the best things about smart contracts on Ethereum, NEO, and similar altcoins — you can tokenize real things and put them on the blockchain.

 Tokens (for dApps)